elixir-europe/BioHackathon-projects-2020/projects/30/README.md

-# Further development of Service Bundle pilots and integration with the ELIXIR ecosystem (45)
+# *Project* 30 Further development of Service Bundle pilots and integration with the ELIXIR ecosystem (45)

 ## Abstract